 “Aw man, are you serious?”
 He sounded so disappointed.

-I let him wait in silence while the meaning sank in.
+I let him wait while the meaning sank in.

-“Okay, do you know anyone else who teaches Wing Chun in the area?” he finally asked.
+“Okay, do you know anyone else who teaches Wing Chun in the area?” he muttered.

-“Just keep looking and I’m certain you’ll find what you seek.
+“Just keep looking and I’m certain you’ll find what you seek, if that's what you really want.
 But if you change your mind and want to give up the bar fighting, then give me a call.”

 “Thank you.” his words came slowly.